cspiel/typog/README.md

 * Manual italic correction
 * Extra kerning for slash and hyphen
 * Raising selected characters (e.g. hyphen, en-dash, and em-dash)
+* Adjusting the vertical position of `itemize`'s labels
 * Aligning of the last line of a paragraph
 * Filling of the last line last line of a paragraph
 * Word spacing control